zendesk/sunshine-conversations-web/README.md

 Smooch.isOpened();
 ```

-#### login(userId [, jwt] [, attributes])
+#### login(userId , jwt)
-Logs a user in the widget, retrieving the conversation that user already had on other browsers and/or devices.
-This will destroy and reinitialize the widget with the user's data.
-Note that you don't need to call this after `init`, it's already done internally.
-This returns a promise that resolves when the widget is ready again.
+Logs a user in the Web Messenger, retrieving the conversation the user already had on other browsers and/or devices.
+Note that you don't need to call this after `init` if you passed the user id and jwt already, it's done internally.
+This returns a promise that resolves when the Web Messenger is ready again.

 ```
-Smooch.login('some-id');

-// in case you are using the jwt authentication Smooch.login('some-id', 'some-jwt');
+Smooch.login('some-id', 'some-jwt');

-// in case you want to update user attributes at the same time Smooch.login('some-id', { email: 'my@new-email.com'});

-// in case you want to update user attributes at the same time and use jwt Smooch.login('some-id', 'some-jwt', { email: 'my@new-email.com'});

 ```

 #### logout()
-Logs out the current user and reinitialize the widget with an anonymous user.This returns a promise that resolves when the widget is ready again.
+Logs out the current user and reinitialize the widget with an anonymous user.
+This returns a promise that resolves when the Web Messenger is ready again.

 ```
 Smooch.logout();
 ```

 #### destroy()
-Destroys the widget and makes it disappear.
-The widget has to be reinitialized with `init`  to be working again because it also clears up the app token from the widget.
+Destroys the Web Messenger and makes it disappear.
+The Web Messenger has to be reinitialized with `init` to be working again because it also clears up the app id from the Web Messenger.
 It will also unbind all listeners you might have with `Smooch.on`.

 ```
 Smooch.destroy();